SoC Assembly 2025

 This Assembly Working Group can be facilitated in English and/or German upon request.

-Working Group 4 – “Phonocene”: how can a new era of expansive care be listened to and assembled through sound?
-Facilitated by Institute of Postnatural Studies, represented by Yuri Tuma Earth's symphony extends far beyond the ozone layer, weaving its way into the very fabric of life and the cosmos.
+4 – “Phonocene”: how can a new era of expansive care be listened to and assembled through sound?
+Facilitated by Yuri Tuma, Institute for Postnatural Studies (Madrid, Spain) Earth's symphony extends far beyond the ozone layer, weaving its way into the very fabric of life and the cosmos.
 From the tiniest microorganisms to the vast expanse of matter, we are constantly transformed, both mentally and physically, by the sonic and cultural vibrations of our urban and natural environments.
 Yet, these intricate entanglements often go unnoticed by a culture fixated on the visual, failing to recognize listening as a powerful tool for self and collective care.
 By Giving attention to the sounds around us, we can unlock exciting possibilities for forging new systems of kinship and interconnectedness.

 This Assembly Working Group considers, what happens when we try to understand the planetary siblinghood between all sentience through the way we listen and communicate to the diversity of what is the “other”?
 By delving into the exploration of multiple fields of research like sonic technology, listening methodologies, queer theory, colonialism, field recording, and interspecies communication we will collectively shift our perspective towards the Phonocene, a vision of the future that proposes sound and active listening in the center of an era, a new era of expansive care, that resists capitalism’s hunger for growth, a slower era that promotes radical ecological change.

-SoC Cohort 2024 Program: Assembly 2025
+SoC Cohort 2024 Program

 As part of the School of Commons Assembly 2025, the SoC 2024-5 cohort, Alumn* Network, and invited guests will organise a series of workshops, discussions, and exhibitions that explore the potential of collective care, embodied practices, and interdependent relationships.
 These activities are designed to create space for reflection, learning, and co-creation across various disciplines and perspectives.